We are now looking for the new members!

-We are studying 2-dimensional nanomaterials such as graphene, transition metal dichalcogenides (TMDs), graphitic carbon nitrides (g-C3N4), and their application to various optoelectronic devices such as gas sensors, and photodetectors.
-2D materials can be prepared by liquid exfoliation to make nanoparticles or platelets and can be synthesized by chemical vapor deposition method to obtain high-quality and large-area mono-, bi-layer-thick thin films.
+We are studying two-dimensional nanomaterials such as graphene, transition metal dichalcogenides (TMDs), and graphitic carbon nitrides (g-C3N4) and their application to various optoelectronic devices such as gas sensors and photodetectors.
+2D materials can be prepared by liquid exfoliation to make nanoparticles or platelets.
+They can also be synthesized by chemical vapor deposition to obtain high-quality and large-area mono-, bi-layer-thick thin films.

 Research area